-- Ensure that the area around the hood is free of obstacles. - Touch the associated OPEN button on the touchscreen (Controls > Quick Controls). double-click the front trunk button on the key, or touch the front trunk button on the mobile app. - 3.
+- Ensure that the area around the hood is free of obstacles. - Touch Controls > Quick Controls > FRONT TRUNK on the touchscreen, touch the front trunk button on the mobile app. or double-click the front trunk button on the key. - 3.
 Pull the hood up.

 When a door or trunk/liftgate is open, the instrument panel displays the Door Open indicator light.
-The image of your Model S on the touchscreen also displays the open front trunk.
+The image of your Model X on the touchscreen also displays the open front trunk.